Nickel titanium: Challenges

 Fatigue failures of nitinol devices are a constant subject of discussion.
 Because it is the material of choice for applications requiring enormous flexibility and motion (e.g., peripheral stents, heart valves, smart thermomechanical actuators and electromechanical microactuators), it is necessarily exposed to much greater fatigue strains compared to other metals.
 While the strain-controlled fatigue performance of nitinol is superior to all other known metals, fatigue failures have been observed in the most demanding applications.
-There is a great deal of effort underway trying to better understand and define the durability limits of nitinol.
+A great deal of effort is underway to better understand and define the durability limits of nitinol.